awsdocs/amazon-lumberyard-release-notes/coming-release/improvements-changes.md

 ## PhysX<a name="physx-improvements-changes-v1.22"></a>

-#### DevTextures Gem
+#### New Gems

-The DevTextures Gem is collection of textures used for development and debugging.
++ DevTextures: The DevTextures Gem is collection of textures used for development and debugging.
 It includes a variety of grid texture types such as middle grey checker, UV debugging grids, and simple shapes like dot and ring.
 The purpose of this Gem is to become a library for texture assets that are commonly used in projects.

-#### PhysXSamples Gem

-The PhysXSamples Gem houses a collection of sample slices and scripts ranging from introductory feature examples to a fully animated 3rd person character controller.
++ PhysXSamples: The PhysXSamples Gem houses a collection of sample slices and scripts ranging from introductory feature examples to a fully animated 3rd person character controller.
 (Currently PC Platform only)

 Slices in the Gem include: